University guidance on exams

 Make sure your study space is quiet, free from distractions and comfortable, with a good-sized and well-lit desk.

-You can find study and revisions spaces to prepare for your exams with your course mates or independently in a number of places on campus or in the city centre.
+You can find study and revision spaces to prepare for your exams with your course mates or independently on campus or in the city centre.

 Take regular breaks

-When revising, it's important to take 5 or 10 minute rest breaks every hour.
-These are good opportunities to have a snack, exercise, or get some fresh air.
+When revising, it's important to take 5- or 10-minute rest breaks every hour.
+You could have a snack, exercise, or get some fresh air.

 Minimise stress

-Plan your revision at a manageable pace, making sure that you take enough time to eat, drink and sleep properly.
+Plan your revision at a manageable pace, giving yourself enough time to eat, drink and sleep properly.
 Light exercise every day will also help to reduce stress.

-Make sure to fit in some time to relax too.
-Many people find it difficult to go to sleep immediately after revising, so an optimal time to relax would be right before bed; this could be as simple as reading a book for half an hour.
+Find time to relax too.
+Many people find it difficult to go to sleep immediately after revising, so an optimal time to relax would be right before bed; this could just be reading a book for half an hour.

-Student Services' Be Well app allows you to build healthy, positive habits into your life.
+Student Support's Be Well app allows you to build healthy, positive habits into your life.
 The app includes podcasts and short mindfulness and breathing exercises, which are ideal for short study breaks.
-There's also a podcast on exam stress to help calm you immediately before an exam.

-If your anxiety levels continue to rise, help and support is available from Student Services.
+If you're feeling stressed and anxious, help and support is always available from Student Support.

 Revision strategies